elimelt/feedback/README.md

 # feedback
-A microservice for users feedback submissions
+A microservice for users' feedback submissions.
+Kind of just a utility service for me though.